Planning lessons

 5. Click 'Create'.

-The lesson can be edited (before it has been taught) by clicking on it in the timetable.
+The lesson can be edited (before it has been taught) by clicking on it in My Planner.
 In the pop up box, you can add teaching notes and choose additional objectives for the lesson by clicking the 'Add skills/knowledge' button.

-InfoAny lesson can be copied and edited so that it may be reused multiple times.
+InfoAny lesson can be copied and edited so that it may be reused multiple times (though it cannot be made to be a repeating event).
 Just click on the required lesson and select the 'Copy' button, then amend the details as needed.

 AlertClick 'Save' after making any changes to the lesson.